DL 266

 High Tech, High Risk: Tech Ethics Lessons for the COVID-19 Pandemic Response

-As the COVID-19 pandemic has drastically reshaped society around the world, many have looked to machine learning as a technology capable of addressing large problems at scale.
-Applications of machine learning have been seen as desirable interventions in mitigating the risks of the pandemic.
+As the COVID-19 pandemic has drastically reshaped society, many have looked to machine learning as a technology capable of addressing large problems at scale.

 The challenge is that machine learning, like many tools of technocratic governance, is deeply implicated in the social production and distribution of risk.

-Emanuel Moss and Jacob Metcalf on the role of machine learning in the production of risk must be considered as engineers and other technologists develop tools for the current crisis.
+Emanuel Moss and Jacob Metcalf on the role of machine learning in the production of risk.

 A terrific white paper from the Siegel Family Endowment.